ScottLouvau/scottlouvau.github.io/content/finance/2021/2021-06-05-getting-retirement-money-out/index.md

 #### Required Minimum Distributions (RMDs)

-At age 70 (well, 70.5) you start being required to take money out of your tax-deferred accounts.
+At age 72 you start being required to take money out of your tax-deferred accounts.
 The government is tired of waiting for that tax money.
 This can mean much higher taxes than the earlier part of your retirement.

 When you retire, find out what your Social Security income and early RMD amounts will be.
-If the taxes are much higher than your pre-age-70 plan, meet with a tax professional to work through your options for optimizing things.
+If the taxes are much higher than your pre-age-72 plan, meet with a tax professional to work through your options for optimizing things.

 #### Medicare IRMAA Thresholds